THE REVERE BAND PARENTS ASSOCIATION

 n: Volunteers: This Chairperson shall be responsible for maintaining a record of Association volunteers and assisting in filling vacant volunteer positions.

-o: Middle School Liaison: Chairperson shall be responsible for assisting as needed with Middle School music programs.
+o: Middle School Liaison: This committee shall be responsible for establishing and nurturing a connection between high school and middle school parents each year and assisting as needed with Middle School music programs.
+This Chairperson will strive to have at least one Middle School parent member.

 p: Color Guard Liaison: Chairperson shall be responsible for assisting as needed with the Color Guards.